mathjax/MathJax/docs/source/dynamic.rst

 that loads a ``file://`` URL into a page that comes from the web (for security reasons).
 That means that you can't have your GreaseMonkey script load a local copy of MathJax, so you have to refer to a server-based copy.
-In the scripts below, you need to insert the URL of a copy of MathJax from your own server.
+The MathJax CDN works nicely for this.

 ----